Hallway lighting ideas – 23 ways to create a welcoming entryway

 You can even match the metal of the sconce to other hardware in a hallway, such as a door knob for an entrance that looks well put-together.

-If you're trying to make a narrow hallway look wider and maximise the amount of natural and artificial light, then a glass lampshade will help to brighten a space.
+If you want to know how to light a narrow hallway and make it look wider a glass lampshade will help to brighten a space.
 Not only is it a modern hallway idea that will make the entrance of your home look super stylish, but it will also elevate the height of a room.

 Adding an extra design feature such as wall panelling will help to separate a wall into two halves, making the top half feel airy and spacious.